rccordell/is578-intro-dh/_schedule/09-models-lab.md

 ### Resources

++ Stephen Wolfram.
+“What Is ChatGPT Doing … and Why Does It Work?,” (2023), <https://writings.stephenwolfram.com/2023/02/what-is-chatgpt-doing-and-why-does-it-work/>.
 + [MonadGPT](https://huggingface.co/spaces/Pclanglais/MonadGPT), a model finetuned on "11,000 early modern texts in English, French and Latin, mostly coming from EEBO and Gallica"